cmgriffing/neovim-docs-web/apps/docs/src/pages/en/vim/print.md

 'printmbcharset' 'pmbcs'  string (default "")
 			  global
-Sets the CJK character set to be used when generating CJK output from [:hardcopy](#:hardcopy).
+Sets the CJK character set to be used when generating CJK output from
+|:hardcopy|.
 The following predefined values are currently recognised by Vim:

 		Value		Description ~
   Chinese	GB_2312-80